-One of my favorite questions I get when explaining our Select Employer Group partnerships is, “Does your team look for a certain type of company to partner with?”
+One of my favorite questions I get when explaining our Pelican Partners is, “Does your team look for a certain type of company to partner with?”
 I always giggle a little bit to myself.
-Since I started 3 years ago, we have added food companies, hospitals and even pest control companies!
+Since I’ve started working at Pelican, we have added food companies, hospitals, and even pest control companies!

-You’d think after eating a chocolate covered cricket I’d stay away from bugs, right?
+You’d think after eating a chocolate covered cricket, I’d stay away from bugs, right?
 Nope!
-I love our SEGs too much to do that!
+I love our partners too much to do that!

 How did The Bug Man get its start?